jinayshah86/notebook/docs/python/exceptions.md

 `ValidationError` itself.

 ### Guidelines
-- Always put in the `try` clause only the code that may cause the exception(s) that you want to handle.
+- Only put the code that may cause the exception(s) that you want to handle in the `try` clause.
 - When you write `except` clauses, be as specific as you can, don't just resort to except `Exception` because it's easy.
 - Use tests to make sure your code handles edge cases in a way that requires